Bacterial spot of tomato and pepper

 Different strains infect either tomato, pepper or both crops.

 Signs and symptoms

-- Pepper leaves also have small (<1/8 inch), brown, circular spots but lack a yellow halo and centers do not fall out to form holes in leaves.
+- Pepper leaves also have small (<1/8 inch), brown, circular spots that do not have a yellow halo and centers do not fall out.

-- Small (<1/8 inch) brown, circular spots may also occur on stems and the fruit calyx.
+- Small, brown, circular spots may also occur on stems and the fruit calyx.

 - Spots occur on green and red fruit but do not result in rot.

 - High temperatures (75°F to 86°F)